Ignoring validation

 Consider the following example.
 It asks you about the Javascript framework you like most.
+You can choose one from the list of popular Javascript frameworks such as Angular, Ember, Backbone, React, Knockout.

 If your favorite framework is not in the list, you must fill its name in a text box.
-You
+You can use the callback validator to validate this input:

 ...

-message : 'Please specific the framework' ,
+message: 'Please specific the framework',

 // The field is valid if user picks a given framework from the list